-LECTURE: 4 contact hours per week and LABORATORY: 6 contact hours per week.
+LECTURE: 4 contact hours per week and

 This is a calculus based physics course covering electricity, magnetism, optics, and modern physics.
 This course is designed to satisfy the lower division physics requirement for majors in physics, engineering, astronomy, chemistry, geology, computer science and mathematics.